 How will flexible season tickets work?

-It’s a problem part-time commuters have had for years.
-Annual season tickets usually give the equivalent of 12 weeks’ free travel – a significant discount for daily commuters, but it’s cheaper for part-timers to just buy individual tickets each day.
+Annual season tickets usually give the equivalent of 12 weeks’ free travel – a significant discount for daily commuters, but until now it’s been cheaper for part-timers to just buy individual tickets each day.

-These new flexible tickets aim to offer discounts to part-timers who formerly had none and the new wave of commuters that will mimic this working pattern.
-Here’s how it’ll work:
+These new flexible tickets aim to offer discounts to part-timers who formerly had none and the new wave of commuters that will mimic their working patterns.
+Here’s how they work:

-- This will allow them to travel on any eight days within a 28-day period
+- Flexible tickets allow passengers to travel on any eight days within a 28-day period

-- There will be no need to select the days of travel in advance
+- There is no need to select the days of travel in advance

-- You will tap a smartcard or your phone at the station when you travel
+- They are ‘smart-only’, so you tap a smartcard or your phone at the station when you travel